 Dr. Hsin-Piao Chen

-Dr. Hsin-Piao Chen is currently a professor in the Department of Mechanical and Aerospace Engineering at California State University, Long Beach.
-He was Associate Professor in the Institute of Aeronautics and Astronautics at the Cheng Kung University, Taiwan from 1984 to 1985.
-He has also served as a consultant to Douglas Aircraft Company.
+Dr. Hsin-Piao Chen is a professor in the CSULB Department of Mechanical & Aerospace Engineering.
+He was previously Associate Professor in the Institute of Aeronautics & Astronautics at the Cheng Kung University, Taiwan from 1984-1985 and a consultant to Douglas Aircraft Co.